14 Aug Have You, Or Someone You Know, Have A Need to Add Value to Land or Buildings?

 For that to happen, the architect needs to be brought on board early and to work with the client to understand their business or organisation.
 That way they can design a building, a masterplan or an interior that fits exactly what the client needs, with architecture that is practical and functional, but also a pleasure to live in, work in or visit.

 Involving an architect early on also opens the door to cost savings – both in constructing and operating the building – through innovative design solutions.
-And using an architect to manage the project and coordinate the work of consultants and contractors can save time and money in the
+And using an architect to manage the project and coordinate the work of consultants and contractors can save time and money in the long run.

 After quite a bit of experience over the years gained in other practices I set up KR.eativ: Architects Ltd, an RIBA Chartered Practice (there are very few in the Council areas of Kettering, Corby, East Northants and Wellingborough) to concentrate on projects for private clients (homes or businesses) and small developers: